-Building an effective civil case and dealing with the insurance companies can be very tricky, so it could be important for you to speak to a Chicago motorcycle accident lawyer.
+Building an effective civil case and dealing with the insurance companies can be very tricky, so it could be important for you to speak to a motorcycle accident lawyer.
 A skilled attorney could negotiate with the insurance companies on your behalf, represent you in court if necessary, and work to help you pursue a settlement to cover all your losses and injuries.
+En Español.

-Chicago is governed by tort, or at-fault, auto insurance rules.
+Some states are governed by tort, or at-fault, auto insurance rules.
 Under these rules, injured parties must seek accident benefits from the insurance company of the at-fault party—which, depending on the circumstances, may be more difficult than it sounds.

 In many cases, insurance companies may try to deny benefits to accident victims or offer them a very low settlement that does not cover the cost of their expenses.
-This is one area in which a Chicago motorcycle accident lawyer attorney could be extremely helpful.
+This is one area in which a motorcycle accident lawyer attorney could be extremely helpful.
 They could send a demand letter to the insurance company outlining who was liable for the accident and what injuries and damages the rider sustained as a result.

 Insurance companies are generally more likely to act fairly when an attorney is involved since they know attorneys fully understand the rights of their clients.
 Because of that, they are often more likely to offer a fair settlement, or at the very least negotiate with the accident victim and their lawyer.

 In legal terms, the right to file suit after an accident is known as standing to sue.
-However, not everyone involved in a motorcycle crash in Chicago has that right.
+However, not everyone involved in a motorcycle crash in has that right.

-Someone seriously hurt in a motorcycle accident only has a right to sue if the accident was primarily the fault of someone else.
+Someone hurt in a motorcycle accident has a right to sue if the accident was primarily the fault of someone else.
 If another driver acted negligently, recklessly, or carelessly in a way that directly caused the accident, an injured rider may be able to seek compensation from them.

 Most injured motorcycle riders have two years to file a lawsuit after an accident.
-This is known as the statute of limitations.
+This is the statute of limitations.
 While there are some exceptions to this rule, it applies in most motorcycle accident cases.